chipsalliance/f4pga-examples/docs/personal-designs.rst

 .. tip::
     Many of the commands needed to build a project are run multiple times with little to no variation.
 You might consider adding a few aliases or even a few bash functions to your .bashrc file to save yourself some typing or repeated copy/paste.
-    For example, instead of using the somewhat cumbersome command used to upload the bitstream to Xilinx 7 series FPGA every time, you could just add the following lines to your bashrc file:
+    For example, instead of using the somewhat cumbersome command used to upload the bitstream to Xilinx 7 series FPGA every time, you could just add the following lines to your .bashrc file:

     .. code-block:: bash
        :name: bash-functions